 In the beginning, we disliked writing much about our lives because we wanted it to be all about the food.
 And that’s partially true – the reason we love to blog is because we love to share recipes rather than write a personal journal.
 But we’ve realized that food and life are so intricately intertwined that it’s hard to see one without the other.
 Food is about people – the people who make it, and those who enjoy it.
 That said, we’re looking forward this year to sharing more about life, food, and everything in between.

 Now, none of this was related to chili.
 In my old days of blog writing, I would have skipped to the good part: the part where the author talked about whether the chili was good.

 Yes, the chili was quite good, actually.
 It was “commissioned” by a good friend of ours who wondered whether we had any good vegetarian slow-cooker / crock pot recipes.
 Turns out we didn’t.
-We developed this vegetarian black bean chili, which uses dried black beans, something we’re always wanting to use more of.
+We developed this vegetarian slow cooker black bean chili, which uses dried black beans, something we always want to use more of.
 I love it with a healthy dose of hot sauce.
 And the mushrooms add a nice savory note (though you could leave them out if you are not a mushroom fan).

 - 1 pound dried black beans

 - 1 pound baby portabella mushrooms